TheBloodyAmateur/EventManagerPython/docs/source/tutorial/tutorial.rst

    You can configure outputs, add processors, and switch to JSON or CSV formatting.

-See :doc:`top_level` for details on top-level APIs.
+See the main page for details on top-level APIs.